 The Adventurer Pathway curriculum is carefully planned, highly differentiated and well-resourced to meet the needs of all pupils.
 There is a high degree of personalisation.
 Life-long learning, life skills and future independence are key priorities running through the Adventurer Pathway curriculum and individual student outcomes.
 There is an emphasis on communication, both speaking and in reading and writing, developing social skills, and functional numeracy, as well as working on skills that will help them look after themselves and their homes, stay safe in the community and be able to access local facilities for leisure, fitness and health.

 The benefits of following the course is that there is a range of qualification worth 2 credits and upward which help students be awarded with certificates quicker after achieving minimum credit limit which is great for motivating students and recognising achievement when plans change.
 The students also get an opportunity to take official OCR Functional Skills assessments in both Literacy and Numeracy in the summer term progressing through the entries.
-Functional Skills qualifications are designed to enable students to develop confidence and fluency in Maths and English.
+Functional Skills qualifications are designed to enable students to develop confidence and fluency in Numeracy and Literacy.
 Students complete Entry Levels 1, 2 and 3 with a view to taking the OCR Functional Literacy and Numeracy tests when ready.
 OCR Life & Living Skills at Entry 1 through 3, are a suite of modular areas of study focussing on practical skills and preparation for work.
 We also offer courses in arts, crafts and workshop skills accredited by WJEC Students may access GCSE courses, taught either in-house or at linked mainstream schools with our support.